Best Trekking Places in Goa 2026 | Before Monsoon Trails Guide

 Best Season: October to January (post-monsoon, when water flow moderates)

 Reaching the base allows swimming in the natural pool, though currents can be deceptively strong.
 The railway bridge above offers a famous vantage point, where photographers capture trains crossing against the waterfall backdrop.
-Forest Department permits are technically required but often checked inconsistently.
-Hiring local guides from Kulem village ensures route familiarity and adds context about the sanctuary’s ecology.
-Avoid monsoon treks (June-September) when rivers become dangerous, and leeches proliferate.
+Forest Department permits are required and are booked via the official Dudhsagar trekking portal (dudhsagartrekking.com); permit fees are approximately ₹627 per person including forest entry, guide, and GST.
+A guided forest trail with permit is compulsory when trekking through Bhagwan Mahaveer Sanctuary.

-What to Bring: Sturdy hiking shoes with good grip, at least 2 liters of water per person, energy snacks, a first-aid kit, a waterproof bag for electronics, and sun protection.
+What to Bring: Sturdy hiking shoes with good grip, at least 3 litres of water per person in April, energy snacks, electrolyte sachets, a first-aid kit, a waterproof bag for electronics, and sun protection including a cap.
 Mobile network coverage drops significantly once inside the sanctuary.

 2. Netravali Wildlife Sanctuary Trek